drex33/azure-docs.ko-kr/articles/virtual-machines/windows/image-builder-gallery.md

 # This gives you the properties of the managed image on completion.
 $runOutputName="winclientR01"

-# Create a resource group for Image Template and Shared Image Gallery
+# Create a resource group for Image Template and Azure Compute Gallery
 New-AzResourceGroup `
    -Name $imageResourceGroup `
    -Location $location